Woodstock (Portugal. The Man album): Promotion

 On December 1, 2016, the band released a single and accompanying music video for the track "Noise Pollution".
 The music video was directed by Michael Ragen, and shot on location in Alaska.
 The label did not release nor promote this song to radio.

 "Feel It Still" was released as the lead single from the album on March 3, 2017.
 It reached number four on the Billboard Hot 100, becoming their first entry on the chart.

 The song peaked at number one on the Billboard Adult Alternative Songs chart, becoming the band's first chart-topper; as well as number one on the Alternative Songs chart, and is their first top ten on either chart.

 On April 28, 2017, "Number One" was released as a pre release buzz track from Woodstock, along with an official announcement and pre-orders for the album.

-"Live in the Moment" was announced to be the follow up radio single to "Feel It Still" by Atlantic Records GM David Saslow in an interview with Sirius XM.
+"Live in the Moment" was announced to be the follow-up radio single to "Feel It Still" by Atlantic Records GM David Saslow in an interview with Sirius XM.
 It was sent to triple-A radio October 30, 2017, and later to alternative radio in November.
 The song peaked at number one on the Billboard Adult Alternative Songs chart and the Alternative Songs chart.
 It is their second Alternative Songs number one hit.
 The song was also released as part of the soundtrack of FIFA 18, the video game by EA Sports.

+The album artwork features a burning Rolls-Royce, a photo that was taken by Josh Welch, a friend of the band, in 2014, when he was driving by with his family from Los Angeles to Disneyland, and was later licensed by the band.